From Nature to Block

 That was the first seed of Wild Impressions.

-I began working with a skilled block maker in India to create designs inspired by Australian native flora and fauna.
-There were a few unexpected turns along the way, as there often are when something new is being born, but slowly a collection began to emerge: Australian designs brought to life through the traditional art of wooden block carving.
+I began working with a skilled block maker in India to create designs inspired by Australian native flora and fauna, and slowly a collection began to emerge: Australian designs brought to life through the traditional art of wooden block carving.

 Wild Impressions now bridges two places I love deeply.
 The blocks carry the inspiration of the Australian landscape, shaped through the hands and craftsmanship of Indian artisans.
 They bring together my love of nature, my years in India, my connection to the Australian bush, and my belief that creativity can become a slow and meaningful practice of presence.